Guidelines for Special Issues

 Proposing special issues

 Africa Today typically publishes one or two special issues a year on topics that illuminate emerging or under-represented areas of inquiry in African Studies.
 The editors seek topics that lend themselves to interdisciplinary exchanges and analysis.
-Recent special issues have focused on topics such as: African artistic practices and new media, the socio-cultural life of bus stations in Africa, and family-based healthcare in Ghana.
+Past special issues have focused on topics such as African artistic practices and new media, the sociocultural life of bus stations in Africa, and family-based healthcare in Ghana.
 The editors prefer single over double special issues and particularly encourage special issues whose authors or guest editors are based on the African continent.
+Guest editors should keep in mind that a typical special issue is shorter than an edited volume and has approximately five or six articles that are 8,000 to 10,000 words each, inclusive of notes and references.

 Africa Today is a platform for approaches that are possible only in an interdisciplinary journal.
 Being a guest editor of a special issue is an opportunity to bring innovative research and methodologies to a broad audience.
 Those interested in guest editing a special issue are encouraged to submit a proposal for consideration to email@example.com.